 The Grapes Profile

-Grapes for making fine and table wines belong to the same Vitis family, which has different species.
-Among the species best known for wine production are Vitis vinifera and Vitis labrusca.
-Labrusca is also used for the production of juices and table grapes.
+The grapes used for fine and table wines belong to the Vitis family, which encompasses several species.
+Among the most renowned grape varieties for winemaking are Vitis vinifera and Vitis labrusca.
+Vitis vinifera is celebrated for its exceptional quality in wine production, while Vitis labrusca is commonly used for juices and table grapes, prized for its unique flavor.

 Resveratrol: How Much Do We Know?